 2 Units capable of generating at a level equal to their ICAP obligation for more than four hours but fewer than 24 hours have a daily energy limit equal to: the product of their ICAP obligation and the number of hours they are capable of generating at that rate, plus the additional energy available at other hours during which they are capable of operating at less than their ICAP obligation.

-3 Temperature dependency alone is not an operational or plant configuration characteristic - see section below entitled "Ambient Condition-Dependent Units."
+3 Temperature dependency alone is not an operational or plant configuration characteristic - see section below entitled "Capacity Suppliers whose UOL_N or UOL_E varies as a function of an ambient condition."